fideltfg/userfrosting-install-script/README.md

 > [!CAUTION]
 > Running this script in debug mode and then again in production mode will leave records of your config values in log files.
 > Only run the script with UF_MODE set to production mode on a fresh clean server to avoid this.
-Dev **** Test Wipe Deploy
+Dev &harr; Test &rarr; Wipe &rarr; Deploy

 ### Logs
 Currently the logs for Nginx, MySQL and PHP are in ther default location the OS distro.